SAM33D/Operation-CrossFire-2D/README.md

 | Enemy firing | Enemies fire straight down on a fixed interval, with a random first delay so they don't all fire together. |
 | Win timing | You win the moment the timer hits 60s, whatever is still on screen. |
 | Cooldown indicators | Shown as fills on the Boost and Shield buttons.
 An active Shield is a circle around the ship. |

----

-## 11. Incomplete work and next steps

-- **Controls cover part of the playfield.** The two control panels sit in the bottom corners, so the ship and falling hazards can pass behind them.
-The fix I'd make next is to raise the playfield floor to the top of the panels (the ship, breach line and aim limit all come from `Playfield`, so it's one change there).
-- **No on-device profiling.** Explained in the Performance section.
-With a cable I'd do a Development Build with Autoconnect Profiler and capture the Critical phase on the phone.
-- **Not a full check against every line of the spec.** I built from the spec and checked it when questions came up, but I didn't do a final line-by-line pass through it.